Srivatsav1298/Project-AI-Resume-Analyzer/README.md

 - 🧠 **AI**: Puter’s AI (GPT-based evaluation)
 - 🗃 **Storage**: Puter FS (browser-based cloud file system)
 - 🔐 **Auth**: Puter serverless authentication

----

-## 🚀 Get Started (Coming Soon)

-Instructions on how to install, run, and contribute to this project will be added soon.